Future Circular Collider: Organisation

 The ICB reviews the resource needs of the study and finds matches within the collaboration.
 It so channels the contributions from the participants of the collaboration aiming at a geographically well-balanced and topically complementary network of contributions.
 The ISC is the supervisory and main governing body for the execution of the study and acts on behalf of the collaboration.

 The ISC is responsible for the proper execution and implementation of the decisions of the ICB, deriving and formulating the strategic scope, individual goals and the work programme of the study.
 Its work is facilitated by the Coordination Group, the main executive body of the project, which coordinates the individual work packages and performs the day-to-day management of the study.

 Finally, the IAC reviews the scientific and technical progress of the study and shall submit scientific and technical recommendations to the International Steering Committee to assist and facilitate major technical decisions.

+Philanthropic funding

+In December 2025, CERN announced that private sector philanthropists led by telecom and internet magnates Yuri Milner and Eric Schmidt (via the Breakthrough Prize Foundation and Schmidt Innovation Fund), along with John Elkann and Xavier Niel had pledged €860 million (US$1 billion) to fund CERN's bid to get its member states to approve the FCC.
+The philanthropists argued that the FCC would contribute not only new insights into the Standard Model but profound impacts on new technologies.
+CERN said the pledge was the first of its kind in the institution's history.
+As of then, the approval was expected to take place in 2028.